How to stop condensation on walls and ceilings - 11 expert-approved tips and tricks to keep your home dry over winter

 (Image credit: Future plc/Mark Scott)

 Where possible, hang wet clothes outdoors to prevent excess moisture from building up inside your property.
-If you’re unable to dry clothes this way, then try to dry them in a bathroom with an extractor fan running or use a dehumidifier
+If you can’t do this when trying to dry clothes in winter, then try to dry them in a bathroom with an extractor fan running or use a dehumidifier.

-Nic Auckland from Trade Radiators advises against washing clothes indoors because it only adds to the moisture in the air, a big contributing factor to condensation.
+Nic Auckland from Trade Radiators advises against drying clothes indoors because it only adds to the moisture in the air, a big contributing factor to condensation.

 ‘Thicker items such as bedsheets and towels are big problems if drying inside as it will take a long time and there will be more moisture in them to be released.
 Use a tumble dryer or dry outside if possible.
 Dry clothes on a heated towel rail in the bathroom and make sure to open windows.’